HL7/US-Core/input/pagecontent/medication-list-guidance.md

 **Definitions**

-- "medication" is defined in this IG to include all prescribed and "self-prescribed" medications directly ordered by a provider or reported by the provider, patient or related person including ethical drugs, over the counter (OTC) medication, and other substances taken for medical and/or recreational use.
+- "Medication" is defined in this IG to include all prescribed and "self-prescribed" medications directly ordered by a provider or reported by the provider, patient or related person including ethical drugs, over the counter (OTC) medication, and other substances taken for medical and/or recreational use.
 - "All medications" is defined in this IG to include all historical, active, future prescribed medications and medications that are entered in error and whose status is unknown.
 - "Active medications" is defined in this IG to include all medications with an active status.
 Active medications do not include past, future, unknown status, and entered in error medications.